The Erling-Persson Family Foundation

 Project: Is Malaria elimination possible in Zanzibar?
 A case study for Africa.

-Professor Anders Björkman, Department of Microbiology, Tumor and Cell Biology, received SEK 3 Million over a three year period for his research into the possible elimination of Malaria in Zanzibar.
-Partner in this project is the Zanzibar Malaria Control Program
+Professor Anders Björkman, Department of Microbiology, Tumor and Cell Biology, received SEK 3 million over a three year period for his research into the possible elimination of Malaria in Zanzibar.
+Partner in this project is the Zanzibar Malaria Control Program.
+Additional grant in 2018: SEK 2 million.

 Read more at the Foundation’s web site “We are working to cure diabetes”